 Joshua Kercsmar is Assistant Professor of Environmental Humanities teaching history and writing.
 His research asks a single question: “How do the ways we interact with nature influence how we treat each other?”
 His current book project explores how planters’ management of slaves and livestock overlapped in Virginia, South Carolina, and the Caribbean from 1550 to 1834.
 Josh earned his Ph.D. in history from the University of Notre Dame, Master’s degrees from Harvard Divinity School and Gordon-Conwell Seminary, and a B.A. from Wheaton College (IL).
 He has also worked as a commercial fisherman, carpenter, and architectural draftsman.

-Brandon Hoeckel is a student of unity college.
-He is a double major in environmental writing and media and sustainable agriculture.
+Brandon Hoeckel is a student of Unity college.
+He majors in both Environmental Writing and Media Studies and Sustainable Agriculture.
 While studying is his primary concern, in his free time he enjoys writing fiction and playing the ukulele.